-In order to mitigate any issues with your computer and online assessments, it is very important that you take the Practice Quiz from each computer you will be using to take your graded quizzes and exams.
-For quiz duration, grading criteria and feedback response time, please review the important information about the quizzes page.
+In order to mitigate any issues with your computer and online assessments, it is very important that you take the Prom each computer you will be using to take your graded quizzes and exams.
+For quiz duration, grading criteria and feedback response time, please review the important-information-about-quizzes) page.

 There will be online quizzes for each unit (seven in all) on all course material and reading assignments.
 Each student will have one attempt at quizzes with questions randomly drawn from a large database and ten minutes to complete.
 Upon quiz completion, you will be able to see your score and incorrect questions.
-The lowest quiz grade will be dropped.
 IMPORTANT: no make-up quizzes will be given for any reason.
+Your lowest quiz grade will be dropped.